SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Discover how to use condor_annex to add dedicated resources from Amazon AWS
+*   Discover how to use `condor_annex` to add dedicated resources from Amazon AWS
+*   Submit workloads to AWS, and to OSG and AWS simultaneously
+*   Please note that his is a technical preview.
+We expect features and interface to change rapidly.
 </div>

-Please note that his is a technical preview.
-We expect features and interface to change rapidly, and if you have feedback, please sent it to user-support@opensciencegrid.org

-<h2>condor_annex</h2>
+<h2>condor_annex (and connect_annex)</h2>

-* The condor_annex tool is available in the HTCondor 8.7.2 development release
+* The `condor_annex` tool is available in the HTCondor 8.7.2 development release
 * Labeled as “experimental” because the interface(s) might change
 * The current version has limited functionality and hence limited applicability